lart-bangor/research-assistant/docs/source/users/data-setup.rst

 automatically advanced to the start screen for the first task (see `Task Sequencing <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/configuration.html#task-sequencing>`_ on how to set this).

 The task start screen is the same start screen that researchers who opt for the LSBQe without digital informed consent will see after they select a task from the app's home screen.

-..
-The next section discusses how to collect responses for each task available in the L'ART Research Client: **LSBQe, AToL,** and **AGT**.